-- 4.1.1 The risk-based approach is fundamental to satisfying the Financial Action Task Force (FATF) recommendations, the EU Directive where applicable, and the overall UK MLTF regime.
-It requires governments, supervisors and businesses alike to analyse the MLTF risks they face and make proportionate responses to them.
-It is the foundation of any of the business's MLTF policies, controls and procedures, particularly its CDD and staff training procedures. - 4.1.2 The risk-based approach recognises that the risks posed by MLTF activity will not be the same in every case and so it allows the business to tailor its response in proportion to its perceptions of risk.
-The risk-based approach requires evidencebased decision-making to better target risks.
-No procedure will ever detect and prevent all MLTF, but a realistic analysis of actual risks enables a business to concentrate the greatest resources on the greatest threats. - 4.1.3 The risk-based approach does not exempt low risk clients, services and situations from CDD or other risk mitigation procedures, however the appropriate level of CDD is likely to be less onerous than for those thought to present a higher level of risk. - 4.1.4 This section provides guidance on the analysis the business will need to perform to properly underpin a risk-based approach.
-Guidance on applying the risk-based approach to particular MLTF procedures and controls can be found in the relevant chapter of this guidance dedicated to those procedures.
+- 4.1.1 The risk-based approach is fundamental to satisfying the Financial Action Task Force (FATF) recommendations, the EU Directive where applicable, and the overall UK MLTPF regime.
+It requires governments, supervisors and businesses alike to analyse the MLTPF risks they face and make proportionate responses to them.
+It is the foundation of any of the business's MLTPF policies, controls and procedures, particularly its CDD and staff training procedures.
+From 1 September 2022, the MLTPF regime includes a specific requirement for businesses to identify and assess the risks associated with proliferation financing that it may be exposed to. - 4.1.2 The risk-based approach recognises that the risks posed by MLTPF activity will not be the same in every case and so it allows the business to tailor its response in proportion to its perceptions of risk.
+The risk-based approach requires evidence-based decision-making to better target risks.
+No procedure will ever detect and prevent all MLTPF, but a realistic analysis of actual risks enables a business to concentrate the greatest resources on the greatest threats. - 4.1.3 The risk-based approach does not exempt low risk clients, services and situations from CDD or other risk mitigation procedures, however the appropriate level of CDD is likely to be less onerous than for those thought to present a higher level of risk. - 4.1.4 This section provides guidance on the analysis the business will need to perform to properly underpin a risk-based approach.
+Guidance on applying the risk-based approach to particular MLTPF procedures and controls can be found in the relevant chapter of this guidance dedicated to those procedures.